omeka/classic-enduser/docs/Plugins/CSS_Editor.md

 # CSS Editor

-The CSS Editor plugin allows users to make changes to the CSS (code which controls appearance) of their Omeka Classic installation without going into the server-side files.
+The [CSS Editor plugin](https://omeka.org/classic/plugins/CSSEditor/){target=_blank} allows users to make changes to the CSS (code which controls appearance) of their Omeka Classic installation without going into the server-side files.

 This plugin will be most helpful to people with experience using CSS and designing sites.